KxSystems/docs/site-news.md

 The large majority of visits to this site are from laptops and desktops, so the new search engine displays results as a page, rather than a popup list.

 The engine is still being developed.
-Please send your comments, suggestions and requests to librarian@kx.com.

 ## Fusion interfaces